Advertise in Applause Magazine

 May 5-10

 Welcome to Hadestown, where a song can change your fate.
-Winner of eight 2019 Tony Awards, including Best Musical and the 2020 Grammy Award for Best Musical Theater Album, Hadestown is a haunting and hopeful theatrical experience that grabs you and never lets go.
+Hadestown is a haunting and hopeful theatrical experience that grabs you and never lets go.

 MJ